Beyond the "Industry Standard": Focusing Gender-Affirming Voice Training Technologies on Individualized Goal Exploration: Conclusion

 \subsection{Procedure}

-We conducted 1-1.5 hour single-session interviews with gender-affirming voice experts via zoom.
+We conducted 1-1.5 hour single-session semi-structured interviews with gender-affirming voice experts via zoom.
 We first gathered information about age, gender identity, professional role, and years of experience.
-Then, we asked them to describe their clients' initial understandings of their goal voices, and explored techniques and technologies used in the voice discovery process, methods for measuring voice suitability, specific aspects of voice typically trained, and common pain-points in voice training efforts.
-We then asked experts about the use of voice-training-specific technologies (e.g., pitch analyzers, spectrograms) and more general technologies benefiting voice training (e.g., voice-chat and social VR applications) inside and outside sessions.
-We then focused on how voice therapists aided clients in generalizing their voice use, transitioning from exercises to using their voice-in-training in social environments.
-Finally, we brainstormed a voice training system utilizing RVC voice changers and discussed potential features for goal-voice exploration, incremental target setting, and simulated conversation environments using social VR.
+Then, we asked about their strategies, challenges, and technology use in different voice training stages, with more emphasis on the goal exploration phase.
+Specifically, we started by asking experts to describe their initial goal voice understanding and exploration process with their clients as well as strategies and technologies used in this process.
+We also asked about the methods for measuring voice suitability and specific aspects of voice typically trained.
+We then moved to the overall voice training process, discussing common pain-points in voice training efforts and the use of voice-training-specific technologies (e.g., pitch analyzers, spectrograms) and more general technologies benefiting voice training (e.g., voice-chat and social VR applications) inside and outside sessions.
+We finally focused on how voice therapists aided clients in generalizing their voice use, transitioning from exercises to using their voice-in-training in social environments.

+We ended the interview with a semi-structured brainstorming section focused on the potential integration of emerging voice technologies in gender-affirming voice training.
+Using state-of-the-art voice changer applications \cite{w-okada_voice_changer, RVC_WebUI}, social VR platforms (previously explored in \cite{my_paper, VR_for_voice_training_and_conversation_simulation, freeman_rediscovering_2022}), and AI-assisted training tools as discussion probes, participants discussed how these technologies could be leveraged to support the goal exploration process and general voice training journey.
+To better prompt the participants, we asked about their technology ideas for different voice training phases, from voice example exploration, to intermediate training milestones, to generalizing voice to real life.
+We also consistently referred back to their prior technology experiences to inspire them and facilitate their ideation.